prof-rossetti/intro-to-python/notes/devtools/render.md

 ## Prerequisites

-This guide assumes you have a flask web application defined in the "web_app" directory of your repo, specifically in the directory's "\__init\__.py" file, within a function called `create_app`.
+This guide assumes you have a flask web application defined in the "web_app" directory of your repo, specifically in the directory's "\__init\__.py" file.

 Before deploying, take a moment to add `gunicorn` to the repository's "requirements.txt" file.
 Save the file, make a commit, and push your code up to GitHub.